TryGhost/Ghost/koenig/kg-simplemde/README.md

   - **enabled**: If set to `true`, autosave the text.
 Defaults to `false`.
   - **unique_id**: You must set a unique identifier so that SimpleMDE can autosave.
 Something that separates this from other textareas.
   - **delay**: Delay between saves, in milliseconds.
 Defaults to `10000` (10s).
-- **previewRender**: A custom function to render the preview mode contents.
+- **previewRender**: Custom function for parsing the plaintext Markdown and returning HTML.
+Used when user previews.

 ```JavaScript
 var simplemde = new SimpleMDE({